Planetary Decadal and Community Findings

 The Outer Planets Assessment group (OPAG) concurred with SBAG's finding in support of NASA and NSF working to "develop a concerted plan for new national resources for planetary radar."

-ngRADAR presents a way forward for developing planetary radar capabilities using existing infrastructure of the NSF, which can be applied to goals and objectives for planetary science and planetary defense often spearheaded by NASA.
+The ngRADAR concept presents a way forward for developing planetary radar capabilities using existing infrastructure of the NSF, which can be applied to goals and objectives for planetary science and planetary defense often spearheaded by NASA.
 Furthermore, the ngRADAR project has been invited to speak at the biannual SBAG meetings on multiple occasions.

 SBAG also formed the Apophis Specific Action Team (SAT) at the request of NASA to generate a report on observational capabilities and priorities during the close Earth approach of asteroid (99942) Apophis on April 13, 2029.
 The Apophis SAT report finds that the size and shape of Apophis “could be determined to < 5 m precision by an extensive radar observing campaign.”
 The SAT report also describes how “sophisticated [radar] polarimetric analysis … can reveal the scale and the shape of surface particles," where “comparison of the polarimetric parameters pre- and post-flyby could reveal changes in surface properties due to tidal resurfacing.”
+The ngRADAR concept would be capable of imaging with sub-meter resolution for size and shape determination, providing radar polarimetry through its dual-polarization reception of circularly polarized transmissions, and utilizing multistatic reception for radar speckle tracking to constrain the spin state.
+The 2029 close approach by Apophis also sets a reasonable soft deadline for having an operational radar system on the Green Bank Telescope.
+Note, however, even a low-power radar system on the GBT, akin to the pilot system (700 W), could provide meter-scale resolution images of Apophis as it approaches well within the orbit of the Moon in 2029.

 National Near-Earth Object Preparedness Strategy and Action Plan (2018)